ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 Now there's two caveats to mention:

 One, we understand that babies can hear higher pitched voices better than lower pitched voices.
 My voice is on the lower end, I'm not gonna imitate a voice that isn't mine, but it's not weird to slightly pitch up your voice, and at the very least you don't need to judge people with training in childhood development like Ms. Rachel who does pitch up her voice.
+(I say this to myself, because I didn't initially understand this and maybe was judgemental.)

 #### Baby sign language